TenSeventy7/TnsOTAService/content/addons/fresh/g.md

 versionName = "12.0.2.0"

 +++
+Includes **all optional Google apps**, including Gmail, Maps, the Google app, and Duo.

 ### Our mission is to organize the world’s information and make it universally accessible and useful.

 ### Helping small businesses recover